 Link building is when you get third-party domains to link to your website.
 It is also known as off-page optimization.

-There are many different link building techniques.
-Guest blogging, broken link building, email outreach, and content marketing are a few of the most popular ways to build quality backlinks to your site.
+Link building techniques are guest blogging, broken link building, email outreach, content marketing, etc. These are just a few of the most popular ways to build quality pillow links to your site.

-Link building is important because backlinks are a major ranking signal.
-Whenever you earn a link, it tells Google and other search engines that your content is valuable and worth sharing.
+Link building for SEO is important because pillow links are a major ranking signal.
+Whenever you earn valuable types of links, it tells Google and other search engines that your content is valuable and worth sharing.

-Link building still works even today and is an essential part of any SEO strategy.
+Backlink building still works even today and is an essential part of any SEO strategy.
 In fact, many experts estimate that a majority of SEO work involves off-page optimizations.
+This is why is is imperative to invest in your backlink profile.